yifengyou/c4/README.md

 ./lk -o combine -m c5.o other.o
 ```

-NOTE: `-m` in parameter meas output in MERL form, otherwise some error like `printf not found` would occurred when linking.
+NOTE: `-m` in parameter means to output in MERL form, otherwise some error like `printf not found` would occurred when linking.
 All symbols must be resolved before running.